Layr-Labs/eigenda/api/proto/README.md

 efficiency, and paves the way for upcoming features such as permissionless disperser instances and data availability sampling.

-We intend on publishing a more detailed roadmap and design overview in the near future, stay tuned!
+For more information, see the [V2 Architecture Overview](../../docs/README-V2.md).